jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-install-windows-98-from-usb-stick-flash-drive-with-easy2boot-hp-compaq-t5710.md

 ---
 layout: post
-title: "How To Install Windows 98 on HP Compaq t5710"
+title: "HP Compaq t5710 – How To Install Windows 98 from USB Flash Drive with Easy2Boot"
 date: '2021-07-11 12:22:00:00'
 summary: The HP Compaq t5710 makes a great DOS and Windows 98 retro gaming machine.
 But how can you install Windows 98 with no CD drive?
 Here's how ...
 tags: [How To, Retrocomputing, Retrogaming, t5710]
 ---

 The HP Compaq t5710 [makes a great DOS and Windows 98 retro gaming machine]({% post_url 2021-07-11-hp-compaq-t5710-review-great-for-dos-and-windows-98-gaming %}).
-But how can you install Windows 98 with no CD drive?
+But how can you install Windows 98 on a system with no CD drive?
 Can you install from USB?
-Here's how.
+Here's how to do it.

 ### What you need

 * 32GB (or larger) USB stick
+* HP Compaq t5710 thin client
 * <a href="https://easy2boot.xyz/download/" target="_blank">Easy2Boot</a>
 * Windows 98 SE install media – <a href="https://winworldpc.com/product/windows-98/98-second-edition" target="_blank">ISO</a> and <a href="https://winworldpc.com/product/microsoft-windows-boot-disk/98-se" target="_blank">boot floppy</a>
 * Windows 98 <a href="https://mega.nz/file/LgYDhKDA#7upam9AIguSzKWAvV_ENg7_SnWvWNCpYYwAnF94eUpU" target="_blank">driver package</a>
 * Recommended utilities – <a href="https://www.7-zip.org/download.html" target="_blank">7-zip 9.20</a>, <a href="http://falconfly.3dfx.pl/directx.htm" target="_blank">DirectX 7.0a</a>, <a href="https://sourceforge.net/projects/winscp/files/WinSCP/4.3.9/" target="_blank">WinSCP 4.39</a>

+These instructions will also work for other driveless PCs (e.g. HP t5000 Series thin clients) with some minor adjustments.

 ### Step 1 - Download and install Easy2Boot